DataDog/integrations-extras/seagence/README.md

 ### Installation

 Visit [Seagence][1] to sign up for free.
-Once registered, you can initiate the connection between Seagence and Datadog in 2 ways:
-1. Navigate to the Seagence tile on the [Datadog Integrations page][5] and click **Install Integration**.
+Once registered, navigate to the Seagence tile on the [Datadog Integrations page][5] and click **Install Integration**.
 Click **Connect Accounts** on the tile, which guides you through the Datadog OAuth2 flow to grant Seagence access to post Events to your Datadog account.
-2. Alternatively, log in into your Seagence account and go to **Settings** > **Integrations**.
-Add a Datadog connection and follow the prompts to set up OAuth2 and grant Seagence access to post Events to your Datadog account.

 ### Configuration